Wajeeha-B/RS2_Art_Gallery_Robot/README.md

      Make sure to change the directory of rs2_map_V3.yaml file from: home/wajeeha/catkin_ws/src/rs2_art_gallery_robot/examples
      to your own directory (Replace wajeeha to <your name>)

+## Gmapping command
+     Run this command alongside the TERMINAL 1 and TERMINAL 3 commands from 'Launching the Simulation' roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping